 Sadly, Harley died in 2006, leaving only a single intact colt, Sugarbush Harley's Classic O, remaining to the breed.
 Mr. Smith began to look towards retirement without allowing his life's work to fall into obscurity.
 He continued to breed a handful of horses until 2008.
 Always striving to improve upon the amazing quality horses he had already produced.

 As Mr. Smith announced his retirement, the Sugarbush Draft Horse Breed Registry's headquarters was moved to Whitesboro, Texas.
-The last of his breeding herd traveled with the generations of documentation he had kept, and the horses were placed for sale through Iron Ridge Sport Horses.
+The last of his breeding herd traveled with the generations of documentation he had kept, and the horses were placed for sale.
 These wonderful horses were made available to new owners and enthusiasts of the breed in the hopes that the breed would soon experience a revival.

 Stonewall Rascal, a Stonewall Sport Horse stallion who became influential in the advancement of the Sugarbush Draft Horse breed.

 Sugarbush Harley's Classic O, shown as a foal with his dam.
-A wonderful example of the ideal Sugarbush Draft Horse, "O" is the last stallion of this breed, and a wonderful candidate to bring the Sugarbush Draft Horse back to the popularity it deserves.
+A wonderful example of the ideal Sugarbush Draft Horse.

 For those born at the end of the Great Depression, the value of a fine work horse was priceless.
 As technology swept the United States replacing living breathing horse power with something more economical, many of the millions of horses previously used were no longer necessary.